subhagpo/PhoneGapDayWorkshop/Step 3: Do the CI setup/README.md

 - Go to Account Settings on the HockeyApp site, choose API Tokens, and grab the details of your access token.
 - Back on the Team Services site, go to the control panel (via the gear icon in the upper right hand corner) and click on Services tab.
 - Click New Service Endpoint, select HockeyApp, and enter a name along with your access token.
-- Next, go back to the build definition you created above and add the HockeyApp build step from the Deploy category and move it after Cordova Build.
+- Next, go back to the build definition that we are working on and add the HockeyApp build step ("+") from the Deploy category and move it after Cordova Build.
 Use the following settings:
-    - HockeyApp Connection: Select the name of the service endpoint you created above.
+    - HockeyApp Connection: Select the name of the service endpoint you created above
-    - Binary File Path:platforms\android\build\outputs\apk\android-debug.apk.
+    - Add APP ID for the hockey app.
-    - Symbols File Path: (For iOS only) This is needed for native crash statistics which we will configure later.
-By default these land in bin/ios/[configuration]/[app name].dSYM for the Cordova Build task.
+    - Binary File Path:platforms\android\build\outputs\apk\android-debug.apk

   ![deploy to hockeyapp](../assets/deployhockeyapp.png)

 ##If you want to add Unit Tests, Install all the dependencies (Karma, Jasmine etc)